KaterynaRovinska/Study-practice/README.md

 EDA & Probability on the Pisa2018.csv dataset;

-Confidence intervals&Probability.
+Confidence Intervals & Probability.
-Applying statistical analysis to a spotify dataset.
+Applying statistical analysis to a Spotify dataset.
 Focus on confidence intervals, comparing averages, and hypothesis testing in different decades.